Why chasing twitter's approval doesn't work

 Are you prepared to bet 8 figures, the jobs of all your friends, and four years of your life on being right?

-How do we actually know what players want?
+So how do we actually know what players want?

 The reality is that you do actually have to listen to all of the data you have available, and that data includes social media, but the important missing step is that all of that data must be viewed IN CONTEXT.